kragen/derctuo/virtual-machine-setup.md

 ----------

 I want to have a cloud development server.
-A problem with this in the past has been upgrades: if I don't upgrade the machine's software, it gets out of date and progressively more painful to do things on.
-But when I do upgrade it, I'm at risk of the machine not booting any more, perhaps requiring a crash cart to visit it, or even plugging the disks into another machine (that still boots) to recover their data.
+A problem with this in the past has been upgrades: if I don’t upgrade the machine’s software, it gets out of date and progressively more painful to do things on.
+But when I do upgrade it, I’m at risk of the machine not booting any more, perhaps requiring a crash cart to visit it, or even plugging the disks into another machine (that still boots) to recover their data.